Struggling against pessimism:

 . . .

 "Aside from a few laudable efforts at deregulation, nothing has been done to get the government off the back of the economy.
-However, hope is increasing with indications of growing political support for restraints on government spending, reductions in business taxes, and strong measures to restrain inflation.
+However, hope is increasing with indications of growing political support for restraints on government spending, reductions in business taxes, and strong measures to restrain inflation."The stock market, which generally tends towards optimism, stirs restlessly and surges upwards as the fruition of these positive tendencies becomes increasingly possible.

 . . .